 #2 Listen To Music

 Studies show that listening to soothing forms of music lower the heart rate, blood pressure, and stress-hormone levels, bringing down the extreme levels of your current mood.
 Classical music is an obvious choice, and you and your child can listen to it together before bed or in the car.

 Tip: Different types of music appeal to different kids though.
 It could be, for your child, that nothing will calm him down better than his favourite CD of Hi-Five songs or even some Jon Bon Jovi.
 Ask your child how he feels as he listens to the music – does he feel calm?
 Happy?
 Angry?

 #3 Bubble Play

 Giving kids something visual to stomp out all those negative feelings can be a powerful technique for soothing their spirits.
-Bubbles are a fun (and cheap!) way to help children visualize their negative emotions, which they can then let go, watching them drift up and away, or smash to nothingness if they land on the ground.
+Bubbles are a fun (and cheap!) way to help children visualise their negative emotions, which they can then let go, watching them drift up and away, or smash to nothingness if they land on the ground.